 "Audio Tick" is an audible artifact usually caused by edits that cut in between samples or peaks of an audio track and cause the output speakers to change voltage abruptly.

 Audio tick impacts the Technical quality of the asset.
-The jump in voltage and resulting artifact may be an annoyance to the customer.
+The jump in voltage and resulting artifact may be an annoyance to the member.